 Christine joined Project Hope in January 2011.
 She is a Licensed Independent Clinical Social Worker with a Master's degree in Social Work from Boston University and a Bachelor's degree from the College of the Holy Cross.
 She has worked in the field of Human Services for over 18 years.
 Her experience is primarily in working with children and families around issues of homelessness.
 Prior to joining Project Hope, Christine worked for the Massachusetts Department of Public Health with families placed in hotels, motels and scattered site shelters by the Department of Housing and Community Development.
 Prior to this, Christine worked nearby at the Dimock Community Health Center in Roxbury, where she was the Mental Health Specialist in their Head Start and Early Head Start programs providing play therapy services to children, technical assistance to classroom teachers and training for staff and parents.

-As Deputy Director, Christine works hand in hand with Linda Wood-Boyle to chart Project Hope’s future growth and strategic response to an ever-increasing demand for the organization’s services.
+As Deputy Director, Christine works hand-in-hand with the executive director to chart Project Hope’s future growth and strategic response to an ever-increasing demand for the organization’s services.
 She has both internal and external responsibilities, ranging from program management and development to administration roles within the agency.

 Julie joined Project Hope in 2017.
 She works with Project Hope's donors and funders to help them make a difference in the lives of the families we work with.
 Prior to Project Hope, she founded and led Families for Depression Awareness, a national nonprofit organization that has reached millions of families across the country to help them recognize and cope with mood disorders.